Cosmas Maduka

-Cosmas Maduka (born December 24, 1958) is a Nigerian evangelist businessman and philanthropist, the founder, president, and chairman of the Coscharis Group.
+Cosmas Maduka (born December 24, 1958) is a Nigerian businessman, philanthropist and evangelist.
+He is the founder and chairman of the Coscharis Group.

 In 2015, Maduka was featured in Forbes Africa TV Series “Worst Day with Peace Hyde” and was estimated to be worth $500million USD.

-Maduka has also appeared in CNN Marketplace Africa interview by Zaner Asher.
+Maduka has also appeared on CNN Marketplace Africa interview by Zaner Asher.

 Early life

-Maduka, an Igbo Christian from Nnewi, Anambra State was born into the family of Mr. Peter and Mrs. Rose Maduka in the City of Jos.
+Maduka was born into the family of Mr. Peter and Mrs. Rose Maduka in the City of Jos.
 Maduka began his entrepreneurial journey at the age of six, two years after his father died.
 He dropped out of primary school and started hawking Akara, a popular Nigerian food staple made from beans to support his mother.